otan-cockroach/crdb-blog-posts/time-blog.md

 session time zone:

 ```
-# Using a PG shell, we can see Australia/Sydney time by default.
+otan=# -- Using a PG shell, we can see Australia/Sydney time by default.
 otan=# show time zone;
      TimeZone
 ------------------
  Australia/Sydney
 (1 row)

-otan=# select current_timestamp;
+otan=# select CURRENT_TIMESTAMP;
        current_timestamp
 -------------------------------
  2023-03-16 16:35:20.703644+11